Access to records under the Archives Act – Fact sheet 10

 What can I do if information has been withheld?

 You can apply to have the decision reviewed by the Archives.
 This process is known as internal reconsideration.
 If we confirm the decision you may appeal to the independent Administrative Appeals Tribunal (AAT) to have our decision reviewed.
+See Fact sheet 12 – What to do if we refuse you access.

 How much do I have to pay?